manuu1311/SeagullStory/README.md

 [![Pygame](https://img.shields.io/badge/UI-Pygame-green.svg)](https://pygame.org/)
 [![TensorFlow Lite](https://img.shields.io/badge/Local%20Inference-TFLite%20%2812.4MB%29-orange.svg)](https://www.tensorflow.org/lite)

-Can you solve the mystery of Albert's death? **SeagullStory** is a text-based detective game built in Pygame, powered by advanced Natural Language Processing (NLP) models.
+Can you solve the mystery of Albert's death? **SeagullStory** is a text-based detective game built using Pygame, powered by advanced Natural Language Processing (NLP) models.
+The game is based on the famous lateral thinking puzzle: a man orders seagull soup, takes one bite, and immediately ends his life.
+Players can type natural language questions to uncover the truth.

 It is powered by a custom dual-LLM system to understand and answer any boolean (Yes/No) question you ask, as well as to guide you through the story with hints and unlocking scenarios.